 The Four Tendencies book is really good to have on hand if you’re planning to coach people.
 When you understand what your tendency is and then have each of your clients take the four tendencies quiz, then you’ll know how to really help them.
 It’s not so much about personality, it’s more about personal defaults and how we handle situations where we’re asked to do something from an external environment versus what we want to do internally.

 I’m an Upholder, which is someone who balances both internal and external expectations.
 I’m self-motivated.
 It also means that I do not sacrifice one for the other.
 So if I have something internally that I want to do, I will push back on an external and, and vice versa.
 If an external thing is important to me I will do it as long as it doesn’t impact an internal requirement.

 Not many people are wired that way–only about 5% of the population (we’re kinda like unicorns🦄😉) .
 So when someone says to me, “Lise I want to do everything that you do,” I’m like, well, you can’t unless you are exactly why the same way as I am.
-Which is why it’s important that you understand how you tick.
+This is why it’s important that you understand how you tick.

 I’m constantly looking to understand myself so that I can make sure that I’m always living from a place of fun and easy.
 What’s easy and fun for me might not be the same for you, right?
 So the more that you can arm yourself with knowing how you tick, the better off you’re going to be.
 But also the better off your coaching clients are going to be!